campudus/tableaux/GETTING_STARTED.md

 `GET /tables/:tableid/rows`

 Call this endpoint to retrieve all rows of a specific table.
-Most important part of a row object is `id` and `values`.
+Most important parts of a row object are its `id` and `values`.
 The `id` is the unique row ID which is needed to identify the row.
 The `values` array contains one value object for each column.
 The order of `values` is exactly the same as of `columns`.
 In this case the table has two columns and therefore each `values` array has the length two.
 The different [data types](#22-data-types--column-kinds) will be described later on.

 ```
 {